 C – Consequences

-The third stage of this model involves the coach helping the individual understand the impacts that their believes have on them.
-A starting point at this stage may be to simply help the individual understand that the beliefs that they hold do have an impact, after which is might be possible to explore what those impacts actually are.
+The third stage of the ABCDE coaching model involves the coach helping the individual understand the impacts that their believes have on them.
+A starting point may be to simply help the individual understand that their beliefs do have an impact.
+After this it might be possible to explore what those impacts actually are.

 Questions that a coach might use at this stage include: What are the consequences of your beliefs?
 How did your beliefs lead you to act?
 How did each emotion you felt lead you to act?
 Did you have knock on thoughts?
 What did you do that you don’t normally do as a result of your beliefs and emotions?